1992 Arab Cup

 The 1992 Arab Cup was the sixth edition of the Arab Cup and also counted as the seventh edition of the 1992 Arab Games football tournament, hosted by Syria, in 2 Provinces Aleppo and Damascus.
 Egypt won their first title of the Arab Cup and their third gold medal of the Arab Games by beating Saudi Arabia in the final.

 Part of the Arab Games

 The 1992 edition organized as part of the 1992 Arab Games football tournament was also counted as a part of the Arab Cup.

-Participated teams
+Participating teams

 Iraq absent

 The most successful team and holder of the Arab Cup with four titles and the gold medalist holder in the Arab Games football tournament, Iraq the defending champions banned for playing in the Arab Cup due to Gulf War.

 Teams of the tournament

 Egypt participated with the olympic team.
-The 6 participated teams are:
+The 6 participating teams are: